How does this medication work? What will it do for me?

 Serotonin Syndrome: Severe reactions are possible when tapentadol is combined with other medications that act on serotonin, such as tricyclic antidepressants and serotonin reuptake inhibitors, medications used to treat depression.
 These combinations must be avoided.
 Symptoms of a reaction may include muscle rigidity and spasms, difficulty moving, changes in mental state including delirium and agitation.
 Coma and death are possible.

 Pregnancy: This medication should not be used during pregnancy, prior to or during labour.
+Infants born to mothers who have taken tapentadol during pregnancy have been born with signs of narcotic withdrawal.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Tapentadol is not recommended for use by people under 18 years of age.

 Seniors: Seniors are at an increased risk of experiencing side effects of tapentadol.
 Your doctor may prescribe a lower dose than those recommended here.

 What other drugs could interact with this medication?